maxakadem1/comp3020_project/README.md

 - Started working on the left side bar
 - Added icon library and guideline for future use
 - Added charts library from Charts.js

+26.10.2021 - Max
+- Added bootstrap to the project
+- Removed unnececary code that was used for testing